 I have been a member of the Wilton Art Group since 1997, exhibiting with them and other groups.
 I have held solo exhibitions through Cheltenham Open Studios and local art galleries.

 I am proud that my work is held in private collections in the UK, Europe and America.

 I have a passion for collage which suits the organic nature of my way of working, I use the juxtaposition of images as a way of communicating my emotional response to places and objects.
 This method was born out of a keen sense of the surreal, a constant feature during my early studies with Salvador Dali and the psychiatrist Carl Jung as crucial influences.

-Collage suits the organic nature of my method of working.
-Inspiration might come from a building or a ruin – something that sparks a sense of discovery.
-I love old buildings – imbued with history and a feeling of what has gone ’before’ – they can sometimes elicit overwhelming emotion that feeds and generates my artistic response.
-The unusual beauty of things that are falling down or in decay can speak deeply of the joy of what has passed or the anticipation of resurrection.
-I use photographs and mixed media, often fragments of images, to develop a piece which grows naturally out of my personal view and experience of a place.
-These images of things which have their own reality and message in their own time, resonate with our own experience and feeling in the ‘here and now’.
-These fragments, strangely familiar, can appear like magical mirrors where we glimpse our own future.
+Inspiration might come from a building or ruin – something that sparks a sense of discovery.
+I am fascinated by old buildings – imbued with history and a feeling of what has gone ’before’.
+They can sometimes elicit an overwhelming emotional response that feeds and generates my creative expression.
+The unusual beauty of things that are falling down or in decay can speak deeply of the joy that has passed, the anticipation of resurrection and regeneration.

-My Art is developmental, extending existing skills (such as ceramics) and at the same time exploring new means of expression.
-Collagraphic techniques – in building and overlaying images and materials – enable me to adopt an evolutionary approach to the artistic production process.
-I am particularly keen to ensure my work is shared as widely as possible through innovative use of social media and the publication of limited edition prints.
+I am particularly keen to ensure that my work is accessible and shared as widely as possible, through the innovative use of social media and the publication of giclee, limited edition prints.